ikcodes/draylite_v0/README.md

 ## Current Hosting

 This app is configured to run in Serverless Cloud.
-One of the first post-Github-migration orders of business is to solidify the hosting pattern and allow for both local and cloud development.
+Development requires an internet connection.
+Documentation for Serverless Cloud (soon to become Ampt as of 05.2023) available here: https://www.serverless.com/cloud/docs

 ## Dev Scripts